GeoCat/geoserver/README.md

 ## Build Instructions

-Building uses the latest [ant](https://ant.apache.org/) and [maven](https://maven.apache.org) and is expected to work on Linux, Windows and Mac.
+Building uses the [maven](https://maven.apache.org) and is expected to work on Linux, Windows and Mac.

 We make heavy use of maven and maven repositories from [geotools](https://download.osgeo.org/webdav/geotools/) and [geoserver](https://repo.boundlessgeo.com/release/) for release artifacts and do not build everything ourself.

-Versions are managed in `versions.properties` and included in maven `pom.xml` file and ant `build.xml` files as required.

 To build: